Go to page content

 Date: November 17, 2023

-Every wrong decision during a date can accumulate and turn the experience sour.
+Every wrong decision during a date can accumulate and sour the experience.
 Wearing an overpowering scent, checking your phone incessantly, and opening up about your ex can instantly ruin the mood.
 And ordering food that sabotages your fresh breath?
 Might as well call it a night!

 1. Garlic